ElfSundae/AVDemo/README.md

 This sample was explored in the WWDC 2012 session 517: Real-Time Media Effects and Processing during Playback. <https://developer.apple.com/library/ios/samplecode/AVLoupe/>

+### AVMetadataRecordPlay: Timed Metadata Capture Recording and Playback

+The AVMetadataRecordPlay sample demonstrates how to use AVFoundation capture APIs to record and play movies with timed metadata content.
+The sample also shows how to use timed-metadata tracks to record detected-face, video orientation, and GPS metadata.
+When playing back content, the AVMetadataRecordPlay class reads the detected-face and GPS timed metadata tracks and uses it to render augmentations on the video layer to indicate their values.
+AVMetadataRecordPlay also reads the video orientation metadata and dynamically adjusts the video layer to properly render the content.
+The sample runs only on an actual device (iPad or iPhone); you can’t run it in the Simulator.

 ### AVMovieExporter

 This universal sample application reads movie files from the asset and media library then